-If you are unable to open these types of documents, please download and install the latest versions of the free viewer software:
+If you are unable to open these types of documents, please download and install the latest versions of the free viewer software and online apps:

 The site has been built responsively, so that it adapts on smaller devices, allowing the user to view and navigate the content with ease.
 The responsive site has been developed with reference to the work of the World-Wide-Web Consortium’s (W3C) Web Accessibility Initiative (WAI), taking into consideration the Web Content Accessibility Guidelines (WCAG 2) and Mobile Web Best Practices (MWBP 1.0).

 iOS and Android devices have a number of built in assistive features that users could take advantage of.
 For more information please see the following links: